Skip to main content

 };

-// Access value - C# indexer throws an Exception if Key does not exist
+// Access value - C# indexer throws Exception if Key does not exist

 // string name = airports["INVALID"]; // Throws KeyNotFoundException